jruizgit/rules/docs/rb/reference.md

 [top](reference.md#table-of-contents)

 ### Lack of Information
 In some cases lack of information is meaningful.
 The `none` function can be used in rules with correlated sequences to evaluate the lack of information.

+*Note: the `none` function requires information to reason about lack of information.
+That is, it will not trigger any actions if no events or facts have been registered in the corresponding rule.*

 ```ruby
 require "durable"